enigma-igm/igm_emulator/README.md

 The `lya_thermal_emulator_setup.py` script performs the following tasks:

-1. **Loads the Training Data**: Loads the training data at a chosen redshift required for the Lyman-alpha thermal history emulator.
+1. **Loads the Training Data**: Loads the noiseless training data at a chosen redshift required for the Lyman-alpha thermal history emulator.
 2. **Configures the Emulator**: Finds the best hyperparameters for the emulator by optimizing on validation loss.
 3. **Trains the Emulator**: Uses the training data to train the best-configured emulator and gives estimated prediction error.
 4. **Visualizes the Training Process**: Shows the learning curve plot; the Emulation vs. Data overplots on training data, testing data; residuals of testing dataset; and estimated NN error matrix with its fraction to the total uncertainties.